Have you seen God’s Provision for You?

 2 Kings 6:16 “And he (Elisha) answered, Fear not: for they that be with us are more than they that be with them.”

-They say: Seeing is believing.
+The world says: Seeing is believing.

 For Elisha, he already “saw” by faith that the Syrian army that was around the city, was surrounded themselves, by God’s army….His provision for them.